Fort Worth Possession of Controlled Substance Lawyer

 Texas has five classifications for drugs.
-If you are charged with possession of a controlled substance, the penalties you face will vary depending on which drug it is, the amount you had “in your possession,” whether it was stored or concealed, if you had other drug paraphernalia in your possession, and if you have had a past drug offense.
+If you are charged with possession of a controlled substances, the penalties you face will vary.
+This depends on which drug it is, the amount you had “in your possession”, whether it was stored or concealed, if you had other drug paraphernalia in your possession, and if you have had a past drug offense.

-If you’ve been charged with possession of a controlled substance, I can help you understand the drug charges, the possible criminal penalties, and strategies we can use in your defense.
+If you’ve been charged with possession of controlled substances, I can help you understand the drug charges, the possible criminal penalties, and strategies we can use in your defense.
 I’m Patrick Curran, a Fort Worth drug crimes defense lawyer with more than 25 years of experience.

 I represent people of all ages, including teens and young adults facing misdemeanor and felony drug charges.
 I’ve handled thousands of cases over the years, including hundreds of cases as a prosecuting Assistant District Attorney in Tarrant County.
-I understand criminal cases from both the prosecution and defense side of the aisle, which helps me in negotiations and in trial.
+This means, I completely understand criminal cases from both the prosecution and defense side of the aisle.
+Thus, helping me in negotiations and in trial.

 A few examples of illegal drugs and their penalties include:

 - K2 (spice) is a marijuana-like substance that is illegal in Texas.
-It is Schedule I controlled substance and possession or sale of K2 are Class A and Class B misdemeanors.
+It is Schedule I controlled substances and possession or sale of K2 are Class A and Class B misdemeanors.